-Kansas City Mayor Quinton Lucas meets with Missouri Gov. Mike Parson in October 2019 (photo courtesy of Missouri Governor’s Office).
+Kansas City Mayor Quinton Lucas meets with Missouri Gov. Mike Parson in October 2019.
+Lucas and the City Council voted to reinstate a face mask mandate for K-12 schools in Kansas City. (photo courtesy of Missouri Governor’s Office).

 Four Republican lawmakers from the Kansas City area are asking Missouri Gov. Mike Parson to call a special session in response to the City Council vote to give the city more control over its police budget.